-As an experienced brochure copywriter based in Cheltenham, Gloucestershire.
-I tell your story as I craft the sales or corporate brochure copy you haven't the time, inclination or specialised skills to write.
-In short, I help get your brochure written and off your to-do list while you get on with whatever you do best for your organisation.
+As an experienced UK brochure writer, I tell your story through the sales or corporate brochure copy you haven't the time, inclination or specialised skills to write.
+In short, working with you and your graphic designer, I help get your brochure written and off your to-do list.
+Meanwhile, you can get on with what you do best.

-Maybe you've never commissioned a brochure for your business.
-Or perhaps your current brochure is at the end of its useful life (the shelf life for marketing brochures is typically around two years).
-Whatever your reason for wanting a new brochure, you're creating an important device in your promotional toolkit.
-Despite the rise of the internet, printed brochures remain a useful way to communicate your company, brand or product story and give valuable information to help customers decide in favour of your offer.
+Maybe you've never commissioned a brochure for your business?
+Is your current brochure is at the end of its useful life?
+While many brochures are kept for years and years, a marketing brochure's shelf life is typically shorter.
+Whatever your reason for a new brochure, you're creating an important device for your promotional toolkit.
+Despite the rise of the internet, printed brochures remain a powerful way to communicate company, brand or product stories and help customers choose you instead of your competitors.

-Brochures typically sit around, get read more thoroughly and are passed among different members of the decision-making unit.
-As my fellow copywriter Jason deign writes in Making Money from Copywriting:
+Brochures typically sit around, get read more thoroughly and are passed among different decision-makers.
+As copywriter Jason Deign wrote in Making Money from Copywriting: